Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 66.5 points -- this matchup's point total -- only once this year.
+- Marshall and its opponents have scored at least 65.5 points or more only once this season.

-- North Texas has combined with its opponents to score more than 66.5 points in one game this season.
+- North Texas' games have gone over 65.5 points in only one opportunity this season.

-- The two teams combine to score 57.6 points per game, 8.9 less than the over/under in this contest.
+- The combined points per game average of the two teams, 57.6, is 7.9 points fewer than Friday's over/under.

-- The 55 combined points per game that these two squads have allowed this season are 11.5 fewer than the 66.5 total in this contest.
+- The 55 combined points per game that these two squads have allowed this season are 10.5 fewer than the 65.5 over/under in this contest.

-- The Thundering Herd and their opponents score an average of 57.3 points per game, 9.2 fewer than Friday's total.
+- Thundering Herd games have an average total of 57.3 points this season, 8.2 fewer than Friday's over/under.

 Marshall Stats and Trends

-- Marshall has two wins against the spread in six games this year.
+- So far this season Marshall has two wins against the spread.

-- The Thundering Herd have yet to cover the spread this season when favored by 10.5 points or more in three chances.
+- The Thundering Herd have been favored by 10.5 points or more three times this season and have not covered the spread in any of them.

-- Marshall has gone over the point total in 66.7% of its opportunities this year (four times in six games with a set point total).
+- Marshall's games this year have gone over the point total four times in six opportunities (66.7%).

-- Marshall is 1-2 against the spread and 2-1 overall this season when the team records more than 32.2 points.
+- When Marshall records more than 32.2 points, it is 1-2 against the spread and 2-1 overall.

-- The Thundering Herd have turned the ball over eight more times (17 total) than the Mean Green have forced a turnover (9) this season.
+- The Thundering Herd have turned the ball over 17 times this season, eight more turnovers than the Mean Green have forced (9).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.